Recall-Masters/terraform-aws-sqs-lambda-trigger/README.md

 - SQS queue for incoming events;
 - Event source mapping to trigger the provided Lambda from the aforementioned queue;
 - Deadletter queue to house messages on which Lambda failed.
+- CloudWatch alarm which is triggered when deadletter queue is not empty.
 ## Usage

 ```hcl